smaccm/march-drop-manifest/README.md

     repo init -u https://github.com/smaccm/march-drop-manifest.git
     repo sync

-Load the appropriate configuration
+Load the appropriate configuration:

      make vm_defconfig
      make silentoldconfig

-Build
+Build:

      make

 ## Preparing Odroid-XU

-See `HARDWARE.md` for detailed instructions on how to prepare the Odroid-XU to run this code.
+See [`HARDWARE.md`](https://github.com/smaccm/march-drop-manifest/blob/master/HARDWARE.md) for detailed instructions on how to prepare the Odroid-XU to run this code.

 ## Loading and Running on Odroid-XU

-Convert to an Odroid image
+Convert to an Odroid-XU image:

 	cd images/
 	mkimage -a 0x48000000 -e 0x48000000 -C none -A arm -T kernel -O qnx -d capdl-loader-experimental-image-arm-exynos5 odroid-image

-Turn on Odroid-XU
+Turn on the Odroid-XU:

-Watch the Odroid-XU start in `minicom` window.
+Watch the Odroid-XU start in the `minicom` window.
 If necessary execute `fastboot` on the Odroid-XU by typing into `minicom`:

 	fastboot